 This course focuses on the role of the nurse leader and manager of patient care across the life span and on preparation for the Registered Nurse licensure exam (NCLEX-RN).
 PREREQUISITES: BIO 203, NSG 200.
 Mode of delivery: face-to-face.
-2 lecture hours, 180 clinical hours.
+2.5 lecture hours, 135 preceptorship hours.
 Fall and Summer semesters.